top of page

 Entry Requirements (CEO I)

-High School Diploma or Virginia Home School completion or currently enrolled in a GED program
+• High School Diploma or Virginia Home School completion or actively enrollment in a GED program

 Who Is the Employer of Record?